Five reasons Genesis 2 is a sequel

 But, at the very least, doesn't it make Genesis 1 and 2 both a material and a functional story?

-When we read Genesis 1 and 2, we have to be careful not to elevate our material view to a level the Bible never gives it just to ease our discomfort or to fulfil our modern assumptions.
+When we read Genesis 1 and 2, we need to be careful not to elevate our material view to a level the Bible never gives it just to ease our discomfort or to fulfil our modern assumptions.